Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 certain of conditions in the new job and that's not easy.
 In almost any environment learning to recognize and push back against code factory practices is an important career skill.

+### Go with the flow
+This is a risky option.
+Jobs in a code factory tend to lead to more work in code factories.
+Perhaps there is a stock incentive you are waiting for, or you plan to retire soon.
+Long term code factories will tend to compensate considerably less than companies with more self-organized engineering.

 ### Slowly changing things
 The best way to prove the team is capable of operating without spoon-feeding is by doing.
 For example:
 * Get invited to the closed door meetings and bring what you learn back to your team.